Fire certificates for buildings

 Premises that need a fire certificate are set out in greater detail in the Fire Precautions (Designated Premises) (Jersey) Regulations.

-Fees for the type of application you're intending to make
+The cost of your application depends on the type of application you're intending to make.

 How to apply for a fire certificate

-You can apply for a fire certificate by using the application form (FPA1) below.
-Completed forms should be sent to the Fire Service.
+Apply for a fire certificate by completing the online application form.
+Your completed form should be sent to the Fire and Rescue Service.

 Renew your fire certificate